IBM/SalesEnablement-test-repo/docs/Part 6/04 SSHKeys.md

+???
+Important "Important information about the demonstration environment!"
+    In this demonstration environment, full access to the IBM Cloud account is NOT provided.
+In the steps that follow, you will not have the ability to create, edit, or delete resources in the IBM Technology Zone environment.

 Secure Shell also known as Secure Socket Shell (SSH) is a network protocol that is used to securely control access to computers over an unsecure network.

 Learn more about SSH <a href="https://en.wikipedia.org/wiki/Secure_Shell" target="_blank">here</a>.